import

 Usage

-envshed import <file> [options]
+envshed import <file> [options] # from a file

-Supported file formats: .env, .json, .yaml, .yml, .csv
+Supported file formats: .env, .json, .yaml, .yml, .csv.

 The format is auto-detected from the file extension.
 Use --format to override.